 This five part webinar series, sponsored by the Florida Center for Inclusive Communities and Southeast Technical Assistance and Continuing Education (TACE) Center, a project of the Burton Blatt Institute at Syracuse University provides information, tools, and tips to communicate, interact, and support individuals with autism to reach integrated, competitive employment goals.
 Presenters: Nila Benito and Brenda Clark

-Coming Soon!
-In January, we will offer teachers information about the completion of a follow-up activity that can be conducted after completing the modules to apply for inservice training credit.
+We will be offering teachers information about a follow-up activity that can be conducted after completing the modules to apply for inservice training credit.